Ghazalmir/Glitch-Garden/README.md

 Tutorial under construction 🛠

 ## 🔒 License
-The source code for the Space Shooter is licensed under the MIT license, which can be found [here](https://github.com/Ghazalmir/Glitch-Garden/blob/main/LICENSE).
+The source code for the Glitch Garden is licensed under the MIT license, which can be found [here](https://github.com/Ghazalmir/Glitch-Garden/blob/main/LICENSE).